ieeebitmesra/IEEE-Megaproject/student_store/README.md

 ## Domain

 The project is a mobile application developed in Flutter using Dart as a programming language, wireframe as UI and Firestore as backend server.
-This app can be operated in both iOS and Anroid
+This app can be operated in both iOS and Android

 ## Idea